Help us improve your experience.

 • If the link partner is set to autonegotiate at 100-Mbps, then you must configure the speed to 10-Gbps, 1-Gbps or auto on QFX5100-48T switch.

 • The no-auto-negotiation statement does no action.
-Hence, it is recommended not to use the no-auto-negotiation statement.
+Hence, we recommend not to use the no-auto-negotiation statement.

 Table 2 provides the configuration steps to configure speed and autonegotiation.